Verano-20/CS50AI-Project1-Knights/README.md

-# CS50AI-Project1-Knights
+# CS50AI-Project 1-Knights
-My solution for CS50AI project 1 - knights.
+My solution for CS50AI Project 1 - Knights.

 An program which solves the logic puzzle of the game 'Kinghts and Knaves'.